salad/salad/README.md

 1. In `our-website-is-up-steps.py`, import the `salad` libraries

     ```python
-    from salad.steps.common import *
+    from salad.steps.everything import *
     ```

-1. Also inside the features directory, create a terrain file, to be used for all features in the folder
+1. Also inside the features directory, create a `terrain.py` file, to be used for all features in the folder

     ```python
-    from salad.terrains.common import *
+    from salad.terrains.everything import *
     ```